puppetlabs/bolt/pre-docs/bolt_installing.md

 ## Install Bolt on Windows

+Use one of the supported Windows installation methods to install Bolt.

-Install Bolt on Windows systems via an MSI installer package.
+### Install Bolt with MSI

+Use the MSI installer package to install Bolt on Windows.

 1. Download the Bolt installer package from [https://downloads.puppet.com/windows/puppet6/puppet-bolt-x64-latest.msi](https://downloads.puppet.com/windows/puppet6/puppet-bolt-x64-latest.msi).
 2. Double-click the MSI file and run the installation.
 3. Run a Bolt command and get started.